xyjiang94/EquationRecognition/report.md

 `python predict.py [img folder path]`

 ## Build Instructions
-1. `python preprocessing.py` to generate shelf of training data.(we need annotated folder at this directory.)
+1. `python preprocessing.py`  Generate shelf of training data.(The annotated folder should be at same directory.)
 2. `python MER_NN.py train [the address we want to save wer model]`

 ## Introduction of the frame of project
 The project has two main part.
 The first part is the neural networks that is trained to recognize isolated symbols.
 The other part is the algorithm to partition the image correctly, as long as recognize the equation.
 The second part is inspired by the paper written by NE Matsakis.[1]

-### Neural Network
+### Part one: Neural Network
 At the very first beginning, we decided to use convolutional neural network to recognize the equations directly without segmentation, but we failed as we saw the model could cause more confusions when predicting.
 Since the time is limited, we switch our way to deal with this project in the current way.

-For the neural network, we construct the training model based on Zhihao's CNN on digit-recognizaiton.
-In order to make the model more efficient, we apply a lot of techniques such as size wrapping, deformation, drop-out rate adjustment and so on, which we will elaborate in **Some Tips and Interesting findings**.
-Generally, we find that in order to recognize **38** different symbols, we need to include more features on the input of the readout layer.
+For the neural network, we construct the training model based on Zhihao's CNN on digit-recognizing[2] To make the model more efficient, we apply a lot of techniques such as size wrapping, deformation, drop-out rate adjustment and so on, which we will elaborate in _Some Tips and Interesting findings_.
+Generally, we find that in order to recognize 38 different symbols, we need to include more features on the input of the readout layer.
 In addition, in case the F(X) is too small, we also have some skip layers to mitigate the effect of vanishing gradient for bottom layer like the following:

 ![google](https://ooo.0o0.ooo/2017/05/07/590e299547c07.png)